clipperhouse/jargon/numbers/README.md

+## Numbers dictionary for Jargon

-This package generates a Dictionary for use with the [jargon](https://github.com/clipperhouse/jargon) lemmatizer, intending to canonicalize simple number phrases appearing in text.
+This package implements a Dictionary for use with the [jargon](https://github.com/clipperhouse/jargon) lemmatizer, intending to canonicalize simple number phrases appearing in text.

 Examples: